henryaj/buildgrid/CONTRIBUTING.rst

   for the viewer to digest.
 - Ensure that we keep it simple and easy to contribute to the project.

-We are currenlty using the following GitLab features:
+Explanation of how the project is currenlty using some GitLab features:

-- `Milestones`_: we have seen them used in the same way as `Epics`_ in other projects.
-BuildGrid milestones must be time-line based, can overlap and we can be working towards multiple milestones at any one time.
-They allow us to group together all sub tasks into an overall aim.
-See our `BuildGrid milestones`_.
+- `Milestones`_: we have seen them used in the same way as `Epics`_ in other projects and are trying not to do that here.
+Instead we are going to use milestones to denote development cycles (ie, two week 'sprints').
+See the `BuildGrid milestones`_.
-- `Labels`_: allow us to filter tickets in useful ways.
-They do complexity and effort as they grow in number and usage, though, so the general approach is to have the minimum possible.
-See our `BuildGrid labels`_.
+- `Labels`_: allow us to filter tickets (ie, 'issues' in gitlab terminology) in useful ways.
+They add complexity and effort as they grow in number, so the general approach is to have the minimum possible but ensure we use them consistently.
+See the `BuildGrid labels`_.
 - `Boards`_: allow us to visualise and manage issues and labels in a simple way.
-  For now, we are only utilising one boards.
-Issues start life in the ``Backlog`` column by default, and we move them into ``ToDo`` when they are coming up in the next few weeks. ``Doing`` is only for when an item is currently being worked on.
-Moving an issue from column to column automatically adjust the tagged labels.
-See our `BuildGrid boards`_.
+  Issues start life in the ``Backlog`` column by default, and we move them into ``ToDo`` when we aim to complete them in the current development cycle.
+  ``Doing`` is only for when an item is currently being worked on.
+When on the Board view, dragging and dropping an issue from column to column automatically adjusts the relevant labels.
+See the `BuildGrid boards`_.

+Guidelines for using GitLab features when working on this project:

+- When raising an issue, please:

+  - check to see if there already is an issue to cover this task (if not then raise a new one)
+  - assign the appropriate label or labels (tip: the vast majority of issues raised will be either an enhancement or a bug)

+- If you plan to work on an issue, please:

+  - self-assign the ticket
+  - ensure it's captured in the current sprint (ie, Gitlab milestone)
+  - ensure the ticket is in the ``ToDo`` column of the board if you aim to complete in the current sprint but aren't yet working on it, and the ``Doing`` column if you are working on it currently.

+- Please note that Gitlab issues are for either 'tasks' or 'bugs' - ie not for long discussions (where the mailing list is a better choice) or for ranting, for example.

+The above may seem like a lot to take in, but please don't worry about getting it right the first few times.
+The worst that can happen is that you'll get a friendly message from a current contributor who explains the process.
+We welcome and value all contributions to the project!

 .. _Milestones: https://docs.gitlab.com/ee/user/project/milestones
 .. _Epics: https://docs.gitlab.com/ee/user/group/epics